Dr. Cameron R. Homeyer EMAIL

 Tyler joined the CCC group in July 2019 and is studying tropopause-overshooting convection and its relation to severe weather using radar, satellite, and aircraft observations.
 His work is supported by the NASA DCOTSS field project that will be conducted from 2019-2023.
 He completed a B.S. in Atmospheric Sciences at the University of Illinois in May 2019.

-Andrea joined the CCC group in June 2018 and has been running and analyzing trajectory calculations initialized in tropopause-overshooting storms over the United States.
-She is currently pursuing a B.S. in Meteorology at the University of Oklahoma.
+Andrea joined the CCC group in June 2018 and has ran and analyzed millions of trajectory calculations initialized in tropopause-overshooting storms over the United States and is currently participating in and supporting the DCOTSS field project.
+She is currently pursuing a B.S. in Meteorology at the University of Oklahoma with an expected graduation date of May 2021.

 - Dan Phoenix – Graduate researcher from August 2015 – December 2019.
 Dan completed his Ph.D. in December 2019 and worked on several numerical modeling projects.
 All of these projects were focused on transport within tropopause-overshooting convection using WRF-Chem.
 Dan is now a postdoc in the SUNY system.